 - Suspension (Individual Student): Suspension from academic enrollment and revocation of other privileges or activities, and the privilege to enter all NYIT campuses for a period of time not to exceed two years.
 Conditions that will permit the student's readmission, if appropriate, will be specifically outlined in writing.
 Any communications with the institution and student during the period of suspension will be directed to the dean of students (or designee).

 - Suspension (Student Organization/Greek Letter Organization): Suspension from and revocation of all privileges or activities for a period of time not to exceed two years.
 Conditions that will permit the student organization's reinstatement, if appropriate, will be specifically outlined in writing.

 - Expulsion (Student Organization/Greek Letter Organization): Complete termination of a student organization's status and recognition by NYIT and revocation of all privileges and activities for an indefinite period of time.
-This sanction may be recommended by any NYIT student conduct body but shall be imposed by the vice president for student affairs.
+This sanction may be recommended by any NYIT student conduct body but shall be imposed, after review of the file, by the dean of students.
 Conditions that will permit the student organization's reinstatement, if appropriate, will be specifically outlined in writing.

 b.
 Counseling Assessment

 Referral for assessment at the Counseling and Wellness Center or a certified/licensed agency may be required for alcohol/drug cases, general mental health, or other mental health issues.
 In cases of probation, suspension, or expulsion, counseling assessment conditions that permit the student's satisfactory completion of the probationary status or readmission to NYIT will be specifically outlined in writing.